falcosecurity/falco-website/content/en/docs/troubleshooting/start-up-error.md

 ### Kernel Drivers

 Falco kernel driver issues are the most common source of frustrating errors.
-Please note that since Falco 0.38.0, `modern_ebpf` driver is the new default driver, and it will be automatically used wherever is supported; this should help mitigate most of the following issues.
+The `modern_ebpf` driver is the default since Falco 0.38.0.
+It is bundled with Falco and requires no separate driver download or build.
+The legacy `ebpf` driver was removed in Falco 0.44.0; use `modern_ebpf` or `kmod`.
 Here are a few tips to demystify what can go wrong with respect to Falco's kernel drivers:

 - Check if all preconditions to start up the kernel drivers are met.
 Common issues include:
-   - For `ebpf` based drivers, the `bpf` syscall needs to be allowed and not blocked by SELinux or similar.
+   - For the `modern_ebpf` driver, the `bpf` syscall needs to be allowed and not blocked by SELinux or similar.
    - Ensure the DKMS package is installed for the `kmod` driver, and your system may require custom-signed kernel modules.
 Also, verify the availability of the host `/dev` mount (e.g. `/dev:/host/dev` when running Falco over a container).
    - In general, check that Falco has all host mounts when running from a container or as a daemonset in Kubernetes.
 Critical mounts for running Falco, assuming the kernel driver is available, include: `/etc:/host/etc`,  `/proc:/host/proc`, `/boot:/host/boot`, `/dev:/host/dev`.
-- For `ebpf` and `kmod` drivers, the kernel object code needs to be available for the exact kernel release (`uname -r`) of your system.
+- For the `kmod` driver, the kernel object code needs to be available for the exact kernel release (`uname -r`) of your system.
 This invites a wide range of possible issues:
   - If you use the Falco open source binary on Linux distributions such as stock Ubuntu, Fedora, Debian, Arch Linux, Oracle Linux, Rocky Linux, AlmaLinux, etc., you may encounter an issue if the pre-built kernel driver from The Falco Project is not available for download.
 Verify on the [Driver Index](https://download.falco.org/driver/site/index.html) page if the driver is available for your specific OS and kernel.
   - Your network ACLs may be blocking the download.
   - In case the download fails, building the driver on the fly (over the init container in Kubernetes, for example) can fail for many reasons.
-  - Lastly, if you run a custom kernel, you'll need to build your own drivers (`ebpf` or `kmod` only) or explore the option of using the `modern_ebpf` driver if applicable.
+  - Lastly, if you run a custom kernel, you'll need to build your own kernel module or explore the option of using the `modern_ebpf` driver if applicable.
-- If your kernel version is >= 5.8 and you are enforcing either `kmod` or `ebpf` driver, consider switching to the  `modern_ebpf` driver.
-It's bundled into the userspace binary and works out of the box, regardless of the kernel release, thanks to the eBPF feature called 'Compile Once Run Everywhere' (CO-RE).
+- If you use `kmod` and your kernel meets the [modern eBPF requirements](/docs/concepts/event-sources/kernel/#requirements), consider switching to `modern_ebpf`.
+It uses Compile Once Run Everywhere (CO-RE) and does not need an object built for your exact kernel release.
-- If you are using the `ebpf` or `modern_ebpf` driver and encounter verbose and lengthy instruction printouts, you may have encountered a dreaded eBPF verifier failure.
+- If you are using the `modern_ebpf` driver and encounter verbose and lengthy instruction printouts, you may have encountered a dreaded eBPF verifier failure.
 In such cases, kindly reach out to the Falco maintainers, providing the kernel release (`uname -r`).
 Resolving such instances involves modifying the driver code to ensure the eBPF verifier is happy again.

 ### Userspace